-- DC Main (enables the use of all the switches below it) - Trim Tabs - Auto Pilot - Electronics (enables the use of all the electronics installed behind the plexiglass electronics box) - Amplifier (If multiple amplifiers are installed there will be an individual breaker for each one) - Macerator (activates the macerator to empty the holding tank \make sure seacock is in the open position, pump cannot run dry. \\ See SeaCocks, Waste System.)
+- DC Main (enables the use of all the switches below it) - Trim Tabs - Auto Pilot - Electronics (enables the use of all the electronics installed behind the plexiglass electronics box) - Amplifier (If multiple amplifiers are installed there will be an individual breaker for each one) - Head (if equipped, enables the use of the marine head's control panel) - Macerator (activates the macerator to empty the holding tank \make sure seacock is in the open position, pump cannot run dry. \\ See SeaCocks, Waste System.)